Internal Controls Over Financial Reporting

 Finance function does not have a separate internal control function.
 CFO reports any supervisory findings to the Audit Committee.

-Chief Legal Officer ensures that the Group´s corporate governance practices comply with the law and that legal matters of the Group are handled appropriately, in particular the contractual risks relating to business operations.
+CLO ensures that the Group´s corporate governance practices comply with the law and that legal matters of the Group are handled appropriately, in particular the contractual risks relating to business operations.

 The Company has no specific internal audit organization.
 This is taken into account in the content and scope of the annual audit plan.
 On the one hand, external auditing focuses on specific areas in turn to be audited, and on the other hand, on separately agreed priority areas.